samstudy/37_transcendence_1/README.md

 - Add view for look information about user(by link:/users/1)
 - Login to [Sentry](https://sentry.io/) and setup LOGGING
 - Setup [django-configurations](https://github.com/jazzband/django-configurations) for convenient configuration
+- Create fab script which will be deploy the project on remote production server

 ## How to Use